More than 100 die in Malaysian immigration detention camps in two years

 BRUTAL CONDITIONS

-Malaysia’s home ministry, which oversees the immigration department, said it was trying to improve the conditions in the centers but that its budget was constrained.
+Malaysia’s home ministry, which oversees the immigration department, said it was trying to improve the conditions in the centres but that its budget was constrained.

 “I agree there is some overcrowding and the conditions are not ideal.
 We are always trying to improve the procedures, health conditions and management of these sites.
 The problem is we hit a budget brick wall," said deputy home minister Nur Jazlan Mohamed in an interview.